Timeline - The Bastille Day attack in Nice

 July 17

-A man and a woman close to Bouhlel were arrested in Nice early on Sunday.
-Bouhlel's estranged wife is released, bringing the number of people in detention during the killings to six.
+A man and a woman close to Bouhlel were arrested in Nice early on Sunday, bringing the number of people in detention during the killings to seven.

 BUENOS AIRES Nearly 2,000 swimmers formed a long snaking line in a salty Argentine lake to set a world record for the most people floating while holding hands.